BCDA-APS/bluesky_training/docs/source/instrument/_install_new_instrument.rst

 <https://git.aps.anl.gov/>`_.

 **WARNING**: to simplify the process (avoid merge conflicts), it is important for the remote repository to be **empty**.
-To do so, follow the intructions described in the link below **do not select** *"Initialize this repository with a README"*.
+To do so, follow the intructions described in the links below:

-- GitHub: `Create a repository <https://docs.github.com/en/get-started/quickstart/create-a-repo#create-a-repository>`; step 1 to 4, then 6 (skip 5, leave everything else as is).
+- GitHub: `Create a repository <https://docs.github.com/en/get-started/quickstart/create-a-repo#create-a-repository>`; do not select Initialize repository with a README.
-- GitLab: `Create a blank project <https://docs.gitlab.com/ee/user/project/#create-a-blank-project>`_: step 1 to 4 (do not select Initialize repository with a README nor Enable Static Application Security Testing).
+- GitLab: `Create a blank project <https://docs.gitlab.com/ee/user/project/#create-a-blank-project>`_; do not select Initialize repository with a README.

 The next steps are common to both web-based repositories (GitHub and GitLab):